 An administrative lawyer deals with issues regarding decisions or regulations of local, state or central government agencies.
 If a person feels that such an agency has passed regulations which affect their business negatively or if they think that a personal wrong had been done to them, an administrative attorney is the one to turn to.

 5. Human Rights Law

-Human rights lawyers investigate and defend people involved in cases such as those that include torture and abuse.
-Human rights lawyers often spend many hours examining a case; studying domestic and international human right laws; and interviewing clients and witnesses.
+Human rights lawyers investigate and defend people involved in cases such as those which include torture and abuse.
+Human rights lawyers often spend hours examining a case; studying domestic and international human right laws; and interviewing clients and witnesses.

 6. Family Law

-Issues relating to the family like divorce or annulment, child custody and visitation rights, child support payments, and spousal support/alimony, adoption, guardianship, state child protection, and domestic violence etc. are included under family law.
+Issues relating to the family such as divorce or annulment, child custody and visitation rights, child support payments, and spousal support/alimony, adoption, guardianship, state child protection, and domestic violence etc. are included under family law.

-Specialisation in tax and banking law is becoming increasingly popularis as banking, finance and corporate companies are hiring specialists to deal with their finance and tax matters.
+Specialisation in tax and banking law is becoming increasingly popular as banking, finance and corporate companies are hiring specialists to deal with their finance and tax matters.

 8. Corporate Law

 Corporate Law is currently one of the most sought-after specialisations in India that offer opportunities to work or consult for corporate giants regarding the legality of various transactions, framing and evaluating contracts, ordinances, assessing corporate privileges and more